Hayley96/CsvParserConsole/README.md

 # :page_with_curl: CsvParserConsole
-An .NET 6 Console app designed to Parse a file, query the file data, and return records.
+A Console app designed to parse a file, query the file data, and return records.

 ![](https://github.com/Hayley96/CsvParserConsole/blob/main/GIF/CsvParserConsoleApp.gif)